In order to provide this service, we capture and store information about you and about users uploading material to the service:

 Transloadit employees only look at your files to troubleshoot problems.
 This rarely happens, and when it does, we do so with the understanding that anything we see is to be kept strictly confidential.

 Any Transloadit employee or subcontractor with access to these systems will have signed an NDA, which among other things, includes enforcing two-factor authentication for critical services, encrypted drives, and password managers.

-If it is important to you that the media files of your end-users, kept during the 24-hour window, temporarily resides in a particular region, Transloadit currently operates in two regions:
+If it is important to you that the media files of your end-users, kept during the 24-hour window, temporarily resides in a particular region, Transloadit currently operates in the regions:

 Assemblies contain links to the media files that have been uploaded by data subjects.
 If the links point to files temporarily hosted by us, then these links will expire after 24 hours (at the point when the associated files are discarded).
 Links to files that were exported to your own storage system (Amazon S3, FTP server, Rackspace container, etc.) will expire based on the expiry policy you set forth on these containers.